spoulson/mcp-postgres/README.md

-# MCP Server for PostgresSQL
+# MCP Server for PostgreSQL
 MCP Server for Claude to communicate with PostgreSQL databases.

 ## Build